mycal-tucker/vqvib_neurips2022/README.md

 Below, we list (some of) the ways one can induce interesting new behaviors by changing just a few hyperparameters.

 1) Change ``recons_weight`` to measure the effect of our informativeness loss.
 Greater weights should induce faster convergence to greater complexity and informativeness.
-2) Within ``vq.py`` change the weight penalizing the categorical entropy loss, as discussed in Section 3.2.4 of the NeurIPS paper.
+2) Change ``settings.entropy_weight``.
 In theory, a small weight is sufficient to bias agents to lower-entropy naming patterns.
 Greater weights induce lower entropy but also start affecting complexity.
-Further investigation of complexity and categorical entropy losses could be interesting.
+Further investigation of complexity and categorical entropy losses could be interesting, including by annealing the entropy weight.

 ## Citation